Benndot/Arcade-Shooter/readme.md

 enemies will be generated, will move and can be hit by the player's projectile's.
 However, there is currently no way to lose, and no trigger for victory.

 The game works in multiple resolutions and can be swapped between resolutions during gameplay.
-Although there are currently still some issues with scaling, normal gameplay in typical aspect ratios does work fine.
+All visual aspects scale properly between resolutions, but the functionality is new and may have undiscovered bugs.

+## Controls

+Movement: WASD or Arrow Keys

+Shoot: Space

+Return to menu: Esc

+Mute music: M

 ## todo